 Canadians care.
-The popular outcry over the Syrian refugee crisis epitomizes a broader trend of compassion and interest on the part of Canadians as generous, constructive, and cooperative players in the world.
-In poll after poll, Canadians want to see their country - and their government - make global development a priority within our foreign policy.
+Whether in response to the Syrian refugee crisis or the threat of catastrophic climate change, Canadians are and wish to be generous, constructive, and cooperative players in the world.
+In poll after poll, Canadians want to see their country - and their government - make development cooperation a priority within Canada's foreign policy.

-There is no clear way of doing this without sustained and predictable annual increases to our official development assistance (ODA or aid).
-This will support effective international development cooperation and humanitarian responses in developing countries through smart, strategic and impactful investments, working in collaboration with all development actors.
+There is no clearer way of doing so than through sustained and predictable annual increases to our official development assistance (ODA).
+ODA is a key metric of global engagement, and allows Canada to support effective global development cooperation and humanitarian responses in developing countries through smart, strategic and impactful investments, working in collaboration with all development actors including civil society organizations.
 By ensuring Canada's ODA reaches those in greatest need, in particular women and children, the government can support an inclusive and sustainable development agenda, and - as noted in the Minister of International Development's mandate letter - "refocus Canada's development assistance on helping the poorest and most vulnerable, and supporting fragile states."

-The brief contains five thematic areas and nine concrete recommendations for inclusion in Budget 2016.
+This brief contains five thematic areas and eight concrete recommendations for inclusion in Budget 2017.